 Most races will have age classes which are strictly limited to an age bracket or they will have open race categories in which there are no age limits.
 Age for most club or State level races is mostly determined by your age as at the end of the year in which the race is held.
 The race organiser will be able to confirm the age criteria.

-In general terms if you are a junior (under 19 years of age) MTBA recommends that you enter your appropriate age category.
-If you are a senior (19 years of age or older) then you also have the option of the Elite category, an age category or an open age category.
+In general terms, if you are a junior (under 19 years of age) MTBA recommends that you enter your appropriate age category.
+If you are a adult (19 years of age or older) then you also have the option of the Elite category, an age category or an open age category.
 The choice is yours.

 In most cases male and female race classes will be offered, although due to the limited number of women racing mountain bike all the women may be started together, although your results should be recorded in your correct race category.